5 Communication Tips For Project Work

 Projects can be simple and last a few days or vastly complicated and last for months/years.
 No matter the size of your project, effective communication is the constant that should be present to help ensure project success.
 HereÂ are some quick communication tips I have learned over the years when it comes to project work.

 1. Be as specific as possible using as little verbiage as possible.
 Shorter sentences are preferred over paragraphs for project work.
 Bullet points, numbering, highlighting text…any technique you can use to help yourÂ message stand out will help you communicate effectively.

 2. A greater frequency of communications during a longer project is better, even when you may think it is too much.
 At some point, falling back on your communication may be the only thing you have left to protect yourself or to help clarify an issue before it becomes something serious.

 4. Follow up detailed phone calls with an email summary and follow up detailed emails with a quick phone call.
 This helps to ensure that there is no miscommunication with clients and colleagues.
-You might be a thorough reader of emails and execute properly, others may just scan emails and two different people often hear two different messages from the same conversation.
-Follow up to make sure they understood your communication.
+You might be a thorough reader of emails and execute properly.
+But other people may just scan emails and not be detail oriented.
+Two different people often hear two different messages from the same conversation.
+Follow up to make sure they understood what you were trying to communicate.

 5. If you are well skilled in a particular field,Â like mechanical engineering or graphic design, be careful how you communicate.
 Don’t assume that your colleagues or clients are well versed in even the basics of your field.
 Try to qualify their skill level in your area of expertiseÂ before you get technical with them and learn how to communicate your expertise without technical jargon.

 In general, I try to communicate following this basicÂ thought. Â More internal team communication is better than assuming everyone understands.
 Precise and detailed external communication is critical for protecting yourself, your client, and the success of a project.